liamjvs/azure-terraform-sidecar/README.md

   - Contributor to deploy the resources to the Azure Subscription
   - User Access Administrator or greater to assign roles to the subscription

-#### Getting Started
+### Getting Started

-##### `init_ado.ps1`
 The `init_ado.ps1` script will prompt you to set up your Azure DevOps environment.
 It will create a Service Principal, a Service Connection and set up the repository access.

-You don't trust the script or some other reason, you want to do it manually.
-Here's how you can do it.
+If you don't trust the script or some other reason, you want to do it manually.
+Here's how you can do it:

-##### Pre-Requirements Steps
-Create a Service Principal within the same tenant as the Azure DevOps Organisation (see x.x).
+Create a Service Principal within the same tenant as the Azure DevOps Organisation.
 The Service Principal will require the following permissions:
 - __Microsoft Graph__ permissions of Application.ReadWrite.OwnedBy.
 The initial Service Principal requires the ability to create other Service Principals (please see point X.X as to why)
 - In __Azure DevOps__
   - Added as a User to the Azure DevOps Organisation